Over 100 killed in bloody Ecuador prison massacre - KTVZ

 By Stefano Pozzebon and Abel Alvarado, CNN

-A prison massacre that erupted Tuesday in Ecuador has killed 116 people and wounded about 80, Ecuador’s President Guillermo Lasso said Wednesday.
+Violent clashes that erupted in an Ecuadorian prison on Tuesday have killed 118 people and wounded 79, the country’s prison agency said late Thursday.

-The death toll represents a significant uptick from earlier estimates after Tuesday’s bloody clashes at the Litoral Penitentiary, located on the outskirts of the coastal city of Guayaquil.
+The death toll represents a significant uptick from earlier estimates after the disturbances at the Litoral Penitentiary, located on the outskirts of the coastal city of Guayaquil.

-In a speech televised Wednesday, Lasso indicated the prison was not yet entirely secured, and urged inmates’ relatives and families to stay away from the area.

-“I wish I was able right now to say that yes, we have completely secured the Litoral Penitantiary, but frankly I cannot.
-This meeting we just had was to organize the next steps forward, and I hope in the next few hours you will see some of the plans we agreed in action,” he said in a televised address.

 Those killed and injured suffered from injuries resulting from bullets and grenades, according to regional police commander Fausto Buenaño.